 I take two house and garden volunteers at a time.
-The volunteer position has nothing to do with the horses.
 Often there is not one scheduled

 9. Do you use a specific method of natural horsemanship?

-I use allot of the Parelli curriculum but I began my journey with horses when I was 15 with Monty Robert’s philosophy.
+I use a lot of the Parelli curriculum but I began my journey with horses when I was 15 with Monty Robert?s philosophy.
 I have been influenced by many others in recent years including David Litchman and Parelli.

 10. Can I work with the horses during my free time?

-You are encouraged to take a horse to the ring to practice as much as you can.
-The more hands on time you have with them the more you will learn.
+If your an intern you are encouraged to take a horse to the ring to practice as much as you can.
+The more hands-on time you have with them the more you will learn.